 American College of Radiology (ACR) staff tracked nearly 600 radiology-relevant bills addressed by the state legislatures in the fiscal year ending June 30, 2018.
 As shown on the legislative calendar, many states had wrapped up this year’s legislative activity by July 1, and some are meeting in special sessions this month to discuss budget-related business.
 A state-by-state report powered by StateScape is also available.

-In 2018, governors of Florida, Illinois, Tennessee and Wisconsin signed breast density-related notification bills into law.
+In 2018, governors of Florida, Tennessee and Wisconsin signed breast density-related notification bills into law.
+Another bill in Illinois has been sent to the Governor on June 14th.
 In Utah, an optional notification statute was changed to mandated notification.
 Additional bills were filed in Georgia, New Mexico and West Virginia.

 INSURANCE COVERAGE FOR DIGITAL BREAST TOMOSYNTHESIS